Older Dog Suddenly Becoming Anxious

 The aging dogs may feel restless, especially at night, due to their growing confusion and disorientation.
 Either they won’t know how to react to a new situation or respond through pacing.
 Pet parents may also notice a drastic change in their sleeping schedules and habits.

-Lisa Davila, a veterinary nurse at Aggieland Animal Health Center also said “We do not fully understand why Sundowner’s syndrome occurs in pets or even people, but it is possible that the change in lighting is a trigger.”
+Lisa Davila BS-Biomedical Science Hospital Manager at Aggieland Animal Health Center in College Station Texas. also said “We do not fully understand why Sundowner’s syndrome occurs in pets or even people, but it is possible that the change in lighting is a trigger.”

 Megan Conrad, BVMS, from Hello Ralphie told me, “There’s a multitude of reasons why elderly dogs become more restless and struggle to sleep through the night.
 Many factors associated with general aging could contribute to this.
 A dog could be experiencing more pain brought on by aging joints and other potential ailments such as UTIs and cancer.
 This could keep them from sleeping comfortably or cause pacing behaviors.
 Your dog could also be experiencing symptoms of incontinence, causing them to possibly have to urinate or defecate in the night.”